-The current Shopify free trial runs for 14 days.
+The current Shopify free trial runs for 14 days, and it starts after you register your free account, not when you start working on your store!
 After this period you need to pick up a paid plan to be able to receive orders and issue transactions.

 Even if you choose a payment plan upon your free trial registration, Shopify won’t charge you during this period, they will bill you once the trial period runs down.

 Wondering what happens after the Shopify free trial expires?
 Check out my other article here.

 There are 3 main subscription plans for Shopify; Basic, Shopify, and Advanced.
 Although the basic package comes with limited and basic features, it’s ideal for beginners who are just starting out with the platform, and you can always upgrade as your business grows.

 |Online credit card rates||2.9% + 30¢ USD||2.6% + 30¢ USD||2.4% + 30¢ USD|

 In fact, Shopify’s subscription plans determine not only your store’s features and functions, but your business cost as well!
 Generally speaking, you should be prepared to invest a minimum of $29 a month (for Shopify subscription only!)

 If you want to learn in-depth about what does Shopify cost in 2021, consider reading this quick pricing guide that discusses exactly that!

 - App store and tools that extend the functionality of your store.